If you’re looking for the perfect ‘how to spend 3 days in Vancouver itinerary’ you’ve come to the right place!

 Both are gorgeous options, and not too far off from Main Street.

 4 pm – Wander Main Street

-The dividing street between the west side of Vancouver and East Vancouver, this is one of the city’s hot spots for shopping and dining experiences.
+The dividing street between the west side of downtown Vancouver and East Vancouver, this is one of the city’s hot spots for shopping and dining experiences.